Josh-XT/AGiXT/docs/README.md

 **Oobabooga Text Generation Web UI Configuration**
 - `TORCH_CUDA_ARCH_LIST` is the CUDA architecture list to use for the Oobabooga text generation web UI.
 Example: RTX3000-5000 series are version `7.5`.
 Find yours at https://developer.nvidia.com/cuda-gpus .
 - `CLI_ARGS` is the CLI arguments to pass to the Oobabooga text generation web UI.
 By default, this is set to `--listen --api --chat` and is not configurable in the AGiXT installer, it will need changed manually in the `.env` file if you want to change it to add additional arguments.

+### Install Options
+You will be prompted to choose an install option.
+The options are as follows:

+1. **Run AGiXT with Docker (Recommended)**
+    - This option will run AGiXT and the [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit) in Docker containers.
+This is the recommended option for most users.
+2. **Run AGiXT Locally (Developers Only - Not Recommended or Supported)**
+    - This option will run AGiXT and the [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit) locally.
+This is not recommended or supported due to it requiring you to have a lot of dependencies installed on your computer that may conflict with other software you have installed.
+This is only recommended for developers who want to contribute to AGiXT.
+3. **Run AGiXT and Text Generation Web UI with Docker (NVIDIA Only)**
+    - This option is only available if you have an NVIDIA GPU and will not work if you do not.
+    - This option will run AGiXT, the [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit), and the [Oobabooga Text Generation Web UI](https://github.com/oobabooga/text-generation-webui) in Docker containers.
+This is the recommended option for most users who want to use local models on GPU.
+You will need a powerful video card to run this option.
+We highly recommend reviewing their documentation before using this option unless you have run local models on GPU before.
+4. **Update AGiXT**
+    - This option will update AGiXT, AGiXT Streamlit Web UI, and Oobabooga Text Generation Web UI if you have them installed.
+It is always recommended to be on the latest version on AGiXT, AGiXT Streamlit Web UI, and Oobabooga Text Generation Web UI.
+5. **Wipe AGiXT Hub (Irreversible)**
+    - This option will delete `agixt/providers`, `agixt/extensions`, `agixt/chains`, and `agixt/prompts`.
+The next time you start AGiXT, it will redownload all of them from the AGiXT hub.
+This is mostly used for development and testing purposes.
+If you use it accidentally, the next time you run AGiXT, it will redownload from the hub you have configured in your `.env` file.
+6. **Exit**
+    - This option will exit the installer.

 ### Running and Updating AGiXT
 Any time you want to run or update AGiXT, run the following commands from your `AGiXT` directory: